Estimated reading time: 8 minutes

 Disruptions like this chip shortage are catalysts for change

-We know that change is the only constant and challengedrive innovation.
+We know that change is the only constant and challenges drive innovation.
 And with any challenge comes opportunity.
 Do you take on the challenge to innovate, differentiate, gain market share, get smarter and become more efficient?

 Today, supply chain challenges present opportunities to rethink how you’re doing business.
 Tomorrow, these opportunities could be your differentiator and competitive advantage.